DS4PS/cpp-526-sum-2020/index.md

   - 2 point if you receive a comment on your pin.
   - 1 point for liking another pin.
   - 5 points if you earn an instructor badge for an informative post.
-  - max of 20 points can be earned each week.
+  - Maximum of 20 points can be earned each week.

 <br>